12 Funny Spanish Sayings That Are Sure to Crack a Smile on Your Face

 English equivalent: It’s like water off a duck’s back.

 There are many theories which try to explain the origin of this saying, but personally I think the most beautiful is the one related to Hernán Cortés and Moctezuma.
-For those mega advanced students who want to know more about this, just go here.

 There is now a tendency in our world to ignore what people say, to pretend that it doesn’t affect us.
 For some people, hearing how raindrops fall is tedious, boring and they try to turn their faces off.